For God hath not given us the spirit of fear; but of power, and of

 The people around Him are controlling, subtly manipulative, unpredictable, harboring hidden forces which threaten to attack Shani at any time.
 Shani's job is to say"no" to sudden changes, particularly identity changes; He resists surgeons and psychiatrists; He resists anyone trying to invade His secret inner world; He freezes their predatory actions in real time; He stalls and prevaricates to distract and discourage the predators.
 Shani tries to prevent drilling, mining, incursion, discovery, revelation of secrets.

-A person with Shani in Vrizchika is typically rather hard to interpret because their defensive stone wall (Shani) protecting their inner reinvigorating life-force writhing fuel core (the inner snake, Vrischika) is so cold and so thick and so determined to ward off intruders.
-More than anything, Shani-Vrizchika dislikes sudden upheavals and forced changes of identity; yet this is precisely the karmic situation which must be apprehended and regulated.
+A person with Shani in Vṛścika is Typically, Rather hard to interpret because their defensive stone wall [Shani] protecting their inner reinvigorating life-force writhing fuel core (the inner snake, Vṛścika) is so cold and so thick and so determined to ward off intruders.
+More than anything, Shani-Vṛścika dislikes sudden upheavals and forced changes of identity; yet this is precisely the karmic situation which must be apprehended and regulated.

 Shani has to learn to order this hostile environment through regulation of behavior not cessation of behavior.
 He must to apply His resistance judiciously so that life itself does not come to a halt via His inability to respond and adapt in a disastrous upheaval.

-The particular karma of Shani-Vrizchika is often poisoning, albeit typically not physical poison but rather the psychological poison of fear of annihilation by shadowy, controlling predators and resentment of a lifetime under attack by an unending series of emergencies.
+The particular maintenance of Shani-Vṛścika is often poisoning, albeit Typically, not physical poison but rather the psychological poison of fear of annihilation by shadowy, controlling predators and resentment of a lifetime under attack by an unending series of emergencies.

-Typically the agents and the processes of regeneration and rebirth obliged by Vrizchika meet with staunch resistance but despite Shani's one-step-forward, two-steps-back pattern of frequent freeze-up that stalls forward movement, one will reinvent oneself by the end of the period or the transit.
+Typically, the agents and the processes of regeneration and rebirth obliged by Vṛścika meet with staunch resistance but despite Shani's one-step-forward, two-steps-back pattern of frequent freeze-up that stalls forward movement, one will reinvent oneself by the end of the period or the transit.

 Shani tends to put most of His regulatory, ordering, step-wise energy into building a shield of resistance against sudden, forced changes.